microsoft/nni/docs/en_US/FeatureEngineering/GradientFeatureSelector.md

 for feature selection.

-1) This approach extends a recent result on the estimation of learnability in the sublinear data regime by showing that the calculation can beperformed iteratively (i.e., in mini-batches) and in **linear time and space** with respect to both the number of features D and the sample size N.
+1) This approach extends a recent result on the estimation of learnability in the sublinear data regime by showing that the calculation can be performed iteratively (i.e., in mini-batches) and in **linear time and space** with respect to both the number of features D and the sample size N.

 2) This, along with a discrete-to-continuous relaxation of the search domain, allows for an **efficient, gradient-based** search algorithm among feature subsets for very **large datasets**.